Droidian-for-Poco-X3-Pro/device-page/docs/README.md

 \* - Droidian camera may break.
 But you can use camera in waydroid, it should work.

-\** - Voice works in calls, but you can't change it's volume
+\** - Voice works in calls, but you can't change the volume of earpiece

 \*** - GPS works in Waydroid (thought it may need to run GPSTest app from F-Droid to force it)